dimdasci/docflow-poc/docs/IMPLEMENTATION_SUMMARY.md

 - Idempotency prevents duplicate inserts across retries
 - Tested and validated with multiple workflow runs

+✅ **Second Real Integration: `downloadAndPrepare` (Stateless Architecture)**
+- Downloads file from Google Drive as Buffer
+- Immediately uploads to Supabase Storage inbox: `inbox/{docId}.pdf`
+- Returns storage path (NOT Buffer) - fully stateless
+- Stores original filename in object metadata
+- Retrieves metadata (size, MD5 checksum) from Google Drive
+- Created utility modules: `drive.ts` and `storage.ts`
+- **Key Architectural Improvement:** No state held in task outputs - all files in external storage

 🚧 **Next Steps**
-1. Implement `downloadAndPrepare` with Google Drive API
+1. ✅ ~~Implement `downloadAndPrepare` with Google Drive API~~ **DONE**
-2. Implement `classifyDocument` with Claude API
+2. Implement `classifyDocument` with Claude API (read from inbox folder)
-3. Implement `storeFile` with Supabase Storage
+3. Implement `storeFile` - move from inbox to permanent location
 4. Implement extraction tasks with Claude API
 5. Implement `storeMetadata` with Supabase DB

 The foundation is solid and production-ready.
-Each subsequent task will follow the same pattern: replace mock implementation with real API calls while maintaining idempotency, error handling, and logging.
+The stateless architecture (inbox pattern) allows all subsequent tasks to read from storage, eliminating the need to pass large data between tasks and enabling efficient retries.